johnnovak/RML-Amiga/website/docs/manual/installation.md

   included on many AmigaDOS floppy games as well).
 The Workbench 3.1 installation contains WHDLoad too.

-- **ROMs** --- ROM images (e.g., Kickstart ROMs) necessary to emulate the various Amiga models and other required hardware.
+- **ROMs** --- Amiga Kickstart ROM images necessary to emulate the various Amiga models and the Roland MT-32 ROMs.
 (Note: The Amiga is *not* a console!
 Games are *not* called "ROMs" on the Amiga!)

 - **Games** --- Nested ZIP archive with each game having its own